brycewray/hugo-site/content/posts/2021/05/trying-mark-text-for-website-content.md

   <span class="caption">Mark Text logo sourced from <a href="https://marktext.app/">Mark Text website</a></span>
 ---

-If you're going to have a website which, like this one, is powered by a [static site generator](https://jamstack.org/generators), you'll likely be editing its textual content in an editor app that saves files in the [Markdown](https://daringfireball.net/projects/markdown) plain-text format---the many merits of which I long ago [celebrated](/posts/2019/03/mark-it-down/).
+If you're going to have a website which, like this one, is powered by a [static site generator](https://jamstack.org/generators), you'll likely be editing its textual content in an editor app that saves files in the [Markdown](https://daringfireball.net/projects/markdown) plain-text format --- the many merits of which I long ago [celebrated](/posts/2019/03/mark-it-down/).

 The apps I've used for managing this site's content have included all of the following, in descending order of how much I've used them for this purpose: